Virtual CBT Psychotherapy: Online Therapy in Ontario

 Book a free consultation directly on our website to see if CBT can help with your mental health needs.
 If you have tried CBT in the past and didn’t see any progress, we encourage you to try it again with a CBT expert.

-• If you are looking for in-person instead of online psychotherapy, you can find qualified therapists on Psychology Today or the Canadian Association of Cognitive and Behavioural Therapies (CACBT).
+• If you are looking for in-person psychotherapy, you can find qualified therapists on Psychology Today or the Canadian Association of Cognitive and Behavioural Therapies (CACBT).